-1.5 Notice Boards & Communication
+1.3 Notice Boards & Communication

-The main SMTT notice board are located in the lockers area on the first floor.
-Students are asked to check this notice board daily for any notices and/or changes to the timetable.
-Failure to check the notice board is not a valid excuse for missing a class whose time or location has been changed.
+The main SMTT notice board are located in the Green Room area.
+Students are asked to check this notice board daily for any relevant updates.
+Failure to check the notice board is not a valid excuse for missing important information..